Deltares-research/swan-nn-xnl/README.md

 ##### 3. build the software

 Two CMake configuration files are provided as required for the build.
-They are placed in two source directories: `./swan/CMakeLists.txt` and `./swan/src/CMakeLists.txt`.
+They are placed in the following source directories: `./swan/CMakeLists.txt` and `./swan/src/CMakeLists.txt`.

 The following two CMake commands should suffice to build SWAN